pablisch/how-to-express-mongodb-todo-api/README.md

   [true, 400, 'Invalid id provided.
 ID must be a number.'], [2000, 404, 'No todo with an ID of 2000 could be found in the database.'], ])(
-  'should return an appropriate status and error message when passed params ID of "%s"', async (id, status, errorMessage) => {
+  'should return status 400 and an appropriate error message when passed task: "%s"', async (id, status, errorMessage) => {
     // Arrange
     const mReq = {